celineguler/myblog/_posts/2025-05-18-Complexity-is-overrated.md

   <br>

   There must be rate of capasity of human brain and the information they're getting exposed to.
-As of today, humans doesn't have the capasity to process the information that it generated.
-It is an overload.
+As of today, humans doesn't have the capasity to process the information that is generated.
+It is an *overload*.

   The information generated doesn't always fit in a model.
 It's noice.
 And there's plenty of noice sources out there.
 Making things more complicated than it should be.
 Like X.

-  Isn't that why AI born?
-To deal with the information someone can't.
-So be it.
-Let AI deal with the information.